evgslesar/evgslesar.github.io/_posts/2022-12-27-good-coding-with-python.markdown

         return False
 {% endhighlight %}

-Writing or reading if a: sentences, we remember that somewhere closer to the end we should insert the else: case.
-But if the code snippet inside the if a: is large enough, then the code in else: will be completely outside the context.
+Writing or reading "if a:" sentences, we remember that somewhere closer to the end we should insert the "else:" case.
+But if the code snippet inside the "if a:" is large enough, then the code in "else:" will be completely outside the context.

 What we could do is to swap the conditions: